Benefits of Green Tea Extract for Heart Health

 Specific areas in the brain are responsible for cholesterol production and it is possible that those areas can be “deactivated.”
 However, our body needs cholesterol.
 Cholesterol helps maintain cell membranes and without it, our bodies will shut down.

 Green Tea contains epigallocatechin gallate, a powerful antioxidant that has been known to combat cancer cells and lower LDL levels.
-It also inhibits the forming of blood clots, meaning that green tea could be used to help prevent heart attacks and strokes.
+It also inhibits the forming of clots, meaning that green tea could be used to help prevent heart attacks and strokes.

 Positive effects of green tea extract can be also obtained from Blood Circulator, which is an all-natural dietary supplement.
 Blood Circulator contains 15 powerful ingredients including green tea extract.